guyinacube/powerapps-docs-pr/articles/guided-learning/learning-understand-basics-formulas.md

 ![Choice field](./media/learning-understand-basics-formulas/sharepoint-list.png)

-In your gallery template, add a new text field, and set the **Text** field for:
+In your gallery template, add a new text field, and set the **Text** property to:

 **ThisItem.FollowUp**